MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 ## Create the workspace

+To create an Azure Quantum workspace, follow these steps.

 1. Sign in to the [Azure portal](https://portal.azure.com) by using the credentials for your Azure subscription.

 1. Select **Create a resource** and then search for **Azure Quantum**.
 On the results page, you should see a tile for the **Azure Quantum (preview)** service.